edgexfoundry/edgex-docs/docs_src/design/adr/system-management/0006-Metrics-Collection.md

 - All services must document what metrics they offer.
 - All EdgeX services must implement a common metrics interface/contract that defines an API set about service metrics.
     - The interface would include the definition of a GET REST endpoint that responds with the metrics that the service offers (and whether that metric is currently `on` or `off`).
 The proposed endpoint format:  **/api/v2/metrics**.
-    - The interface would define a POST REST endpoint that allows the user to toggle between `on` and `off` for any metric.
+    - The interface would define PUT and PATCH REST endpoints that allows the user to toggle between `on` and `off` for any metric.
 The proposed endpoint format:  **/api/v2/metrics**.
-In this REST request body would be the list of metric names to be turned `on`.
-It is assumed that those metrics not listed are to be turned `off`.
+In this REST request body would be the list of metric names to be turned `on` (or those turned `on` or `off` in the case of PATCH).
+It is assumed that those metrics not listed are to be turned `off` in the PUT call where PATCH request is explicit about which metrics are turned `on` or `off` and leaves others unchanged.
     - The metrics REST endpoints implemented on each service are not there to provide the metrics data, but to know what metrics the service provides, to know the the current state for each metric (`on` or `off`), and to provide a means to turn `on` or `off` the metrics collection.
 The actual metric data will be provided, when collected, in messages to a message bus.
 - Services will have configuration which allows EdgeX system managers to select which metrics are `on` or `off` by default - in other words providing the initial bootstrapping configuration that determines what metrics are collected and reported by default.
     - When a metric is turned `off` the service does not report the metric.
 When a metric is turned `on` the service collects and sends the metric to the designated message topic.
     - Per REST API described above, the `on` and `off` control of the metrics collected can be changed during runtime of the service.
     - Metrics collection must be pushed to the designated message topic on some appointed schedule.
 The schedule could be designated by configuration in the schedule service or done in a way similar to auto events in device services.
         - *Do we want to dictate this or allow services to implement as they see fit?*
+            - Recommendation by @cloudxxx8 - have internal scheduler but provide option to use external scheduler.
+The service then has to provide the API for the external to call for collection.
+Suggest using a design similar to auto discovery in device services.
         - *Also, should there me an interval per metric or a single interval for all metrics collected and pushed?*
+            - Recommendation by @cloudxxx8 to support interval per metric but to have one for all as default

 !!!
 Info
     Initially, it was proposed that metrics be associated with a "level" and allow metrics to be turned on or off by level (like levels associated to log messages in logging).
 The level of metrics data seems arbitrary at this time and considered too complex for initial implementation.
 This may be reconsidered in a future release and based on new requirements/use cases.